CoNfu5eD/php-file-config/README.md

 # php-file-config
-A file config system (key to value) for PHP working with .php files.
+A simple file config system (key to value) for PHP working with .php files.

+## PHP Version
+PHP7

+## LICENSE
+MIT